-Typical project(s) Installation of, or replacement or retrofit of, existing equipment with energy efficiency (e.g. efficient appliances, better insulation) and optional fuel switching (e.g. switch from oil to gas) measures in residential, commercial or institutional buildings.
+Typical project(s) Implementation of energy efficiency measures in new or existing residential, commercial or institutional building units, e.g. use of efficient appliances, better insulation and optimal arrangement of equipment, BEMS (Building Energy Management Systems) and switching from oil to gas.
 Type of GHG emissions mitigation action • Energy efficiency.
 Electricity and/or fuel savings through energy efficiency improvement.
 Optionally, use of less-carbon-intensive fuel.
 Important conditions under which the methodology is applicable Energy use within the project boundary shall be directly measured; The impact of the implemented measures (improvements in energy efficiency) can be clearly distinguished from changes in energy use due to other variables not influenced by the project.
-Important parameters At validation: • Energy use of buildings before the project implementation; • If grid electricity is consumed: grid emission factor (can also be monitored ex post).
-Monitored: Specifications of the equipment replaced or retrofitted (only for replacement or retrofit projects); Energy use of buildings after the project implementation.
-BASELINE SCENARIO Use of less-efficient and/or more-carbon-intensive equipment in buildings.
-Image: selection of the se PROJECT SCENARIO Use of more-efficient and/or less-carbon-intensive equipment in buildings.
-Upgrade J J Vitidings Coy
+Important parameters At validation: Electricity and fuel that would have been consumed by the baseline building unit; Number of occupants of residential baseline building unit; Hours of operation of commercial and institutional baseline building unit; Heating Degree Days (HDD) and Cooling Degree Days of the region where the building is located; Specific CO2 emissions per occupant; Specific CO2 emissions per m (if standardized baseline is applied).
+Monitored: Electricity and fuel consumed by the building; Number of occupants of residential baseline building unit; Hours of operation of commercial and institutional baseline building unit; Heating Degree Days (HDD) and Cooling Degree Days of the region where the building is located; Floor area of the building.
+BASELINE SCENARIO Consumption of electricity and heat due to (i) less-efficient and/or more-carbon-intensive equipment and (ii) less-efficient construction features in buildings.
+Fossil fuel PROJECT SCENARIO Consumption of less electricity and heat due to (i) more-efficient and/or less-carbon-intensive equipment and (ii) more-efficient construction features in buildings.
+Upgrade Upgrad